lhs-open/lhs-guide/docs/index.md

 In the LHS framework, the data-centric and model-centric approaches of ML/AI are not exclusive, rather they are complementary to each other.
 As I discussed in the Nature Sci Rep paper of ML-LHS simulation, it deserves serious research to understand the balance of these two approaches in developing LHS based on EMR data.
 For a general recommendation as a starting point, it would be more productive to first focus on data-centric approach using machine learning base models.
 After learning cycles run smoothly and ML performance gains from data increase alone plateau, model-centric approach can then be employed to further optimize the models by hyperparameter tuning or modifying the underlying algorithms.

-Based on these insights to ML-LHS, I propose another new hypothesis here:
+Based on these insights to ML-LHS, I propose the third ML-LHS hypothesis here:
 >-	ML-LHS AI Hypothesis: Because ML-LHS has both data-centric and deployment-oriented features built-in, most healthcare AI based on EMR data can be developed and deployed in the LHS framework.

 ## EMR-wide ML

 EMR-wide ML refers to machine learning using all features and data available in EMRs unlike the traditional statistical modeling that limits the variables used to a small number.
 Since lots of EMR data are in unstructured form, EMR-wide ML usually employs NLP to extract and standardize data from its text.

 Depending on the tasks, two broad groups of ML algorithms can be used to build prediction models: